Recipes : Desserts

 Since I am going all out here, plus it is almost my son Juju’s birthday, I decided to translate one of our favorite cakes into Jello.
 Yup!

 Remember Tres Leches Cake?
 Well, the first layer of my Spring-Time and Almost-Juju’s-Birthday-Jello is a Tres Leches Jello.
-Whole milk, evaporated milk and La Lechera sweetened condensed milk turned into Jello (just follow my super simple recipe below!).
+Whole milk, evaporated milk and La Lechera turned into Jello (just follow my super simple recipe below!).
 The milks are quickly simmered to thicken, the result: rich, almost custardy like and so creamy.

 I love serving Tres Leches Cake with strawberries, and Juju happens to be wild about strawberries, so my next layer has them.
 It is a Tres Leches Cake with strawberries in Jello form.
 Fully.
 And decadently.